MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L02_Package_AVD_applications_ADDS.md

 ## Instructions

+>**Important**: Microsoft renamed **Azure Active Directory** (**Azure AD**) to **Microsoft Entra ID**.
+For details regarding this change, refer to [New name for Azure Active Directory](https://learn.microsoft.com/en-us/entra/fundamentals/new-name).
+This is an ongoing effort, so you might still encounter instances where there is a mismatch between the lab instruction and the elements of the interface as you step through individual exercises.
+Take this into considerations (in particular, in this lab, the **Microsoft Entra Connect** designates the new name of **Azure Active Directory Connect**).

 ### Exercise 1: Prepare for and create MSIX app packages

 The main tasks for this exercise are as follows: